-The campaign was called “All eyes on the S4″ by Samsung.
-What it asked of you was the longer your focus was on the screen, the bigger the discount on the S4 that you would receive.
-If you survived for 60 minutes without being distracted, you would get one for free.
-Why wouldn’t you participate?
-What I like about this campaign was that it didn’t focus on the phone but did on a particular feature built into the phone.
-They sold the idea not the phone.
+The campaign was called “All eyes on the S4” by Samsung.
+The longer people focus on the screen, the bigger the discount on the S4 that they would receive.
+If people can look at the display for 60 minutes without being distracted, they would get the phone at no cost.
+What I like about this campaign is that it didn’t focus on the phone but did on a particular feature built into the phone.
+They sold the idea and not the phone.

 All eyes on the S4

+One more example is Online food delivery aggregator, Zomato.
+You have the option to look up restaurants, order food online.
+You have the option to give feedback about restaurants.
+If your reviews are genuine and good then you are awarded levels.
 A certain number of points gives you a certain level.
 The higher your level, people see that you are a trusted source, and you do get benefits and offers based on your level.